Contact Us

 Types of Chief Technical Officers

-They are categorized based on the organization’s types and roles.
+They are categorized based on the types of organizations and their roles.
 The three types of CTOs are:

 • Early-stage technical directors